When to set up a remote database connection

 Install the Magento software

-When you install the Magento software using either the command line or Setup Wizard, you must specify the following:
+When you install the Magento software, you must specify the following:

 - The Base URL (also referred to as the store address) specifies the hostname or IP address of the web node

 - Database host is the remote database server IP address (or load balancer if the database server is clustered)

 - Database username is the local web node database user to which you gave access

 - Database password is the local web node user’s password